operantnetworks/ndn-ind/INSTALL.md

 ===========
 Follow Development Prerequisites above for your platform.
 Now you can add source code files and update Makefile.am.
-After updating, change directory to the NDN-CPP root and enter the following to build the Makefile:
+After updating, change directory to the NDN-IND root and enter the following to build the Makefile:

     ./autogen.sh